 Is satellite broadband best for rural homes?

-Yes and no. Yes, provided there are no other means of getting internet to remote locations.
-It is the best solution when you have no other options.
-If there are other options such as fixed-line broadband or mobile broadband, you should choose one of those instead.
+If there is no other means of getting online in remote locations, it is the best solution.
+If there are other options such as pure fibre broadband or mobile broadband, you should choose one of those instead.

 How big is a satellite dish?

-The sizes vary between providers, but almost all satellite broadband dishes measure less that one metre in diameter.
+The sizes vary between providers, but almost all satellite broadband dishes measure less than one metre in diameter.